CosVVeLL/sicp/doc/Chapter 2/Exercise 2.55.md

 ### Exercise 2.55

-tor types to the interpreter the expression
+Eva La Ator types to the interpreter the expression

 ```scheme
 (car ''abracadabra)